 A variety of devices, including bulb syringes, irrigation pots (which look like small kettles), and bottle sprayers, may be used to perform nasal irrigation.
 Instructions for the technique are provided in the table (table 1).
-At least 200 mL (about three-quarters cup) of fluid is recommended for each nostril.
-Patients can make their own solution or buy commercially-prepared solutions.
+At least 200 mL (about three-quarters of a cup) of fluid is recommended for each nostril.
+Patients can make their own solution or buy commercially prepared solutions.
 All are available without a prescription.

 Medications that worsen symptoms — Certain medications can cause or worsen nasal symptoms (especially congestion).
 These include birth control pills, some drugs for high blood pressure (eg, alpha-blockers and beta-blockers), antidepressants, medications for erectile dysfunction, and some medications for prostatic enlargement.
 If rhinitis symptoms are bothersome and one of these medications is used, ask the prescriber if the medication could be aggravating the condition.

 Some patients with nonallergic rhinitis resort to using over-the-counter nasal sprays containing a nasal decongestant (eg, oxymetazoline or phenylephrine).
 Although these sprays can give rapid relief of congestion when used occasionally, the effects lessen if they are used regularly.
 Over time, many patients become tolerant to their effects.
-When this occurs, decongestant sprays actually worsen symptoms, causing the nose to swell UNLESS the spray is used.
-In such instances it may be difficult to discontinue the spray and to do so the medical professional may be needed.
+When this occurs, decongestant sprays actually worsen symptoms, causing the nose to swell unless the spray is used.
+In such instances it may be difficult to discontinue the spray, and to do so, a medical professional may be needed.